shatsky/lightning-image-viewer/README.md

 I created it because I like image viewing UX available on certain websites where image is displayed in floating overlay container which can be panned and zoomed like a map and closed with a click on it; I find it very convenient for selective switching between images and looking into their details, and wanted to have it when looking through my local image collections using desktop file manager with mouse and keyboard.
 Existing image viewers which I know of felt slow to open image from file manager and/or uncomfortable to manipulate its display, to the point that to look through some memorable photos which I have on local storage I would rather go to website on which they are published.

-Should work on any platform supported by SDL3, tested on Linux (Wayland, X11) and Windows.
+Currently target platforms are Linux (Wayland, X11) and Windows, but it should be possible to make it work on any POSIX-compatible platform supported by SDL3 with minimal effort.

 Image formats support depends on SDL3_image build; SDL3_image has "built-in" support for BMP, GIF, JPEG, LBM, PCX, PNG, PNM (PPM/PGM/PBM), QOI, TGA, XCF, XPM, and simple SVG format images; it also has support for AVIF, JPEG-XL, TIFF, and WebP via "external" dependencies; Linux distros normally provide SDL3_image built with all of them.